vsushko/workspace/docker.md

 execute the env command inside the container(the --env flag is used to inject any environment variable):

 `docker run -env MY_ENVIRONMENT_VAR="this is a test" <repository>:<tag> env`

+inject the value for a variable:

+`docker create --env VARIABLE=<variable-value> repository:tag`